 Overview of Dapr on Kubernetes

 Dapr can be configured to run on any Kubernetes cluster.
-In Kubernetes the
+To achieve this, Dapr begins by deploying the

-DAPR_GRPC_PORT into all the containers in the pod to enable user defined applications to easily communicate with Dapr without hardcoding Dapr port values.
+DAPR_GRPC_PORTto enable user-defined applications to easily communicate with Dapr without hard-coding Dapr port values.

-Deploying and running a Dapr enabled application into your Kubernetes cluster is a simple as adding a few annotations to the deployment schemes.
+Deploying and running a Dapr enabled application into your Kubernetes cluster is as simple as adding a few annotations to the deployment schemes.
 To give your service an

 annotations: dapr.io/enabled: "true" dapr.io/app-id: "nodeapp" dapr.io/app-port: "3000" dapr.io/config: "tracing"

-You can see some examples here in the Kubernetes getting started sample.
+You can see some examples here in the Kubernetes getting started quickstart.